fastify/fastify/docs/Plugins-Guide.md

   reply.send(request)
 })
 ```
-Now for every request you will run your utility, it is obvious that you can register as many hooks as you need.<br>
+Now for every request you will run your utility, it is obvious that you can register as many hooks as you need.<br/>
 It can happen that you want a hook that must be executed just for a subset of routes, how can you do that?
 Yep, encapsulation!

 ```js